stevenc-stb/spdx-3-model/model/Hardware/Properties/productAgent.md

 ## Description

-The Agent is responsible for defining the partNumber, batchNumber or serialNumber of unit of hardware.
+The Agent is responsible for defining the partNumber, batchNumber or serialNumber of the unit of hardware.

 ## Metadata